feilster/Fishing/README.md

-# Fishing
+# Anglinks Fishing Logbook

 ## About

-Fishing record at location and type of catch.
+A fishing logbook.
+Record fishing locations, anglers and catches.

 ## Instructoins